pretix/pretix/doc/api/resources/invoices.rst

                                                                  all lines not created by a product (e.g. a shipping or cancellation fee).
 ├ subevent                            integer                    Event series date ID used to create this line.
 Note that everything
-                                                                 about the subvevent might have changed since the creation of the invoice.
+                                                                 about the subevent might have changed since the creation of the invoice.
 Can be ``null`` for all invoice lines created before this field was introduced as well as for all lines not created by a product (e.g. a shipping or